At a glance

 A lot of children carry scarlet fever germs in their throat without getting ill, especially in the winter.
 These children are usually not contagious, even if they are shown to have the germs.
 So there’s no need to take measures to prevent infection in those cases.

 Scarlet fever is treated with antibiotics – also because that means you will no longer be contagious after 24 hours.
 They make the symptoms go away a little faster and help to prevent possible complications too.
 The most commonly used antibiotics for the treatment of scarlet fever are penicillin-based.
 They are taken two or three times a day for ten days.
 If someone is allergic to penicillin or it is not well-tolerated, they can take other antibiotics.
 The possible side effects include nausea, diarrhea and a rash.
 It’s important to keep taking all the antibiotics even if your symptoms have already gone away.
 That’s the only way to make sure that all of the germs are killed.

 Symptoms like a sore throat or fever can be relieved by taking medicine such as ibuprofen or acetaminophen (paracetamol).
 Other things that may have a soothing effect include sucking throat lozenges, drinking tea or using home remedies such as neck wraps.

-Scarlet fever is one of the diseases covered by the German law on the prevention and control of infectious diseases (Infektionsschutzgesetz).
+Scarlet fever is one of the diseases covered by the German Protection against Infection Act (Infektionsschutzgesetz).
 This means that, according to German law, someone who is thought to have scarlet fever must stay away from places where they would come into contact with others.
 For instance, children who are thought to have scarlet fever are not allowed to go to daycare or school and should not play with other children.

 Adults who have scarlet fever (or are thought to have it) aren’t allowed to do any jobs that involve contact with other people.
 These include teaching, working at a daycare center or providing nursing care.